linkerd/linkerd/linkerd/docs/namer.md

 * *host* --  the Consul host. (default: localhost)
 * *port* --  the Consul port. (default: 8500)
 * *includeTag* -- whether to read a Consul tag from the path.  (default: false)
+* *token* -- Optional.
+The auth token to use when making API calls.

 For example:
 ```yaml